judering/judering.github.io/index.md

 ## OCTOBER 2020
 "Fine Feathers Far Below the Blue Floor" will be performed by Concorde as part of Beethoven 2020 at the National Concert Hall Dublin on the 29th October. (cancelled)

-Lina Andonovska will perform the solo flute piece I wrote for her "A Breath of Fresh Air" at the Hochschule in Frankfurt on the 20th October.
-More details to follow.
+Lina Andonovska will perform the solo flute piece I wrote for her "A Breath of Fresh Air" at the HfMDK in Frankfurt am Main on the 20th October at 6pm alongside pieces by Amanda Feery, Colm O'Hara, Donnacha Dennehy and Lucia Kilger.

 Musik Fabrik will perform "Whispering the Turmoil Down" in NCH (8th) and in Cologne (5th) as part of the "After Beethoven" series (cancelled)